LastAncientOne/SimpleStockAnalysisPython/README.md

 # Simple Stock Analysis in Python

-#### This is a tutorial for Simple Stock Analysis in Jupyter and Python.
+#### This is a tutorial on Simple Stock Analysis in Jupyter and Python.
 There are two versions of the tutorial available: one in Jupyter and the other in Python.
 Jupyter also provides Jupyter Notebooks, previously known as iPython notebooks.
 On the other hand, Python is an interpreted high-level programming language known for its simplicity and ease of understanding, especially for beginners interested in learning about stock analysis and becoming quants.
-This tutorial is designed for individuals who wish to learn coding in Python for stock market analysis.
-However, if you already possess knowledge in stock analysis or coding in Python, this tutorial may not be suitable for you.
-You can explore more advanced coding option here: https://github.com/LastAncientOne/Stock_Analysis_For_Quant.
+This tutorial is designed for individuals who wish to learn Python coding for stock market analysis.
+However, if you already have knowledge in stock analysis or coding in Python, this tutorial may not be suitable for you.
+You can explore more advanced coding options here: https://github.com/LastAncientOne/Stock_Analysis_For_Quant.

-### The order is from #1 through #26.
+### The order goes from #1 through #26.
-#### You learn number 1 first and you go in order.
-Once you have finished, you will know how to write code in python and understand finance and the stock market. :congratulations:
+#### You learn the number 1 first, and then you proceed in order.
+Once you have finished, you will know how to write code in Python and understand finance and the stock market. :congratulations:

 ## Prerequistes
 Python 3.5+